mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 <RentDivision captionMarginTop="-2.8em" caption="Figure 4: Determining a fair division of rent for three roommates." />

-Here are some questions people typically ask after playing around with this fair division algorithm:
+Here are some questions people typically ask after playing around with this
+algorithm:

 **How do you know you can find a triangle in the mesh where each roommate selects a different room?** This requires proof!
 I'll let you fill in the